 Risks of Periodontitis

 Not everyone with gingivitis will get this form of periodontal disease, but there are risks factors that can make certain people more likely to develop it.
 Smoking is a major risk factor, and can make treatment difficult.
 Uncontrolled diabetes, obesity, genetic susceptibility and poor oral hygiene can all heighten a person's risk of developing periodontitis.
-Untreated periodontits can not only yield tooth loss, but create systemic health issues such as an increased risk of cardiovascular (heart) disease.
+Untreated periodontitis can not only yield tooth loss, but create systemic health issues such as an increased risk of cardiovascular (heart) disease.

 Prevention of Peridontitis

-Keep in mind: After the periodontits is controlled, it is never truly cured.
+Keep in mind: After the periodontitis is controlled, it is never truly cured.
 Seek frequent annual cleanings to prevent long-term problems, and do your part to make sure you're never a candidate for the worst of the disease.

-About the author: James Burke Fine, DMD, is Assistant Dean for Postdoctoral Programs, Professor of Clinical Dentistry, and Director of Post Graduate Periodontics at Columbia University College of Dental Medicine, New York.
+About the author: James Burke Fine, DMD, is Assistant Dean for Postdoctoral Programs, Professor of Clinical Dentistry, and Director of Postgraduate Periodontics at Columbia University College of Dental Medicine, New York.
 He has been a principal investigator or co-investigator in funded research projects and has authored or co-authored numerous articles, chapters, and abstracts in the literature regarding periodontal disease, including co-authoring the text Clinical Guide to Periodontics.
 In addition, Fine has presented at invited lectures and seminars.
 He maintains a practice limited to periodontics in Hoboken, NJ, and in the faculty practice at Columbia University.